 Width x Length

-Cork has a fine, closed cell structure and low density, provides good insulation for heat and sound and is also difficult to set on fire.
-All of these positive attributes have led to its being very often used as a natural insulating material.
-Because cork does not absorb liquids or take on dust or dirt, it is hygienic as well.
+Cork has a fine, closed cell structure and low density, has a good insulating effect against sound and heat and is also difficult to burn.
+All these positive properties have made it a frequently used natural insulation material (sound, heat and vibration insulation).
+Since cork does not absorb any liquids, dust or dirt, it is considered to be very hygienic.

 Cork boards are made of cork grist of different grain sizes.
 With the addition of binding agents, the shot is pressed into blocks, which are then cut into slabs.

 In architectural model making, the uniformly thin Use cork slabs to build topographic layer models.
 The thin, 1 mm thick board should be handled with particular care as it tears quite easily.
 The thicker boards can also be used to make simple pin boards.

 The cork plates can be cut easily with the cutter, the thinner ones can also be cut with the scissors.
 For gluing you can use normal glue like Tesa glue (Technicoll), for temporary connections you can use pins.